Junior Year Practicum

 At the School of Education and Social Policy, we go beyond classroom learning.
 Real-world learning is a critical aspect of a SESP education, and students frequently point to the junior year practicum as the highlight of their four years of college.
 Juniors in human development and psychological services, learning and organizational change, and social policy participate in hands-on internships, hands-on research or community service.
 To complete the practicum requirement, students spend one term at an off-campus, unpaid internship in a Chicagoland organization relevant to their academic concentration and interests.

 An academic component complements the hands-on practicum experience.
 Students compile extensive field notes of their experience and attend a concurrent seminar where they systematically examine their on-site experiences.
-Students earn two credits for both the Practicum (SESP 383) and the Practicum Analysis Seminar (SESP 385), both of which are core requirements for graduation.
+Students earn four academic credits, which are core requirements for graduation.
 Students who are on financial aid may apply for financial aid to cover the cost of summer tuition.
 Prior to participating in the practicum, students must have successfully completed the course Methods of Observing Human Behavior (SESP 372).

 Summer Field Studies